reiver/interledger-fellowship/README.md

 By separating identity (Fediverse) from settlement (Interledger), **AssetFlow** preserves the social-native model of addressing while leveraging existing global payment infrastructure for execution.

-## Sustainability
+## Project Sustainability

 **AssetFlow** is intended as a foundational protocol rather than an application-level service.

 Like core Internet protocols such as HTTP or SMTP, its purpose is to establish a minimal, interoperable layer that enables others to build higher-level systems on top of it.

-Once deployed, AssetFlow is not a centralized system that must be continuously operated or governed as a single product.
+Once deployed, **AssetFlow** is not a centralized system that must be continuously operated or governed as a single product.
 Instead, it becomes part of the broader Fediverse and Interledger ecosystem, where:

 * new implementations can emerge independently